Hakkoda Mountains and Sukayu Onsen

 The wooden building of Sukayu Onsen in mid-September.

 Traditional konyoku culture in Japan and its moral right and wrong has been a controversial issue for many years.
 Back in the mid-19th century, a number of foreign visitors to Japan, including the people in the Commodore Matthew Perry’s expeditions, are said to have frowned when they saw naked men and women mingling in the same baths.
-And they say that seeing these scenes, Perry himself said, “I question the moral sense of the people in this country.”
+And they say that seeing these scenes, none other than Perry himself said, “I question the moral sense of the people in this country.”

 Worried that the custom of mixed bathing would not necessarily give a good impression to Western nations, the Meiji government banned konyoku at public bathhouses in Tokyo in 1869 and the ban eventually spread to other areas in the country.
 But in fact, it seemed that this regulation was not that strictly observed by the populace and bathhouses at that time.
 So, the government had to issue similar bans again and again.